Student Support Services

 - Homework assistance – This may be suggested for students who need help with organizational skills, time management, and help with prioritizing assignments.

-- Learning Resource Centre limited (approximately 2 -3 hours per week) one-to-one or small group instruction on specific skills in the Learning Resource Centre for students with an Individual Learning Plan.
+- Learning Resource Centre - Limited (approximately 2 -3 hours per week) small group instruction on specific skills in the Learning Resource Centre for students with an Individual Learning Plan.

 Student Support Staff Is Also Available to Provide